 Okinawan cuisine is a unique fusion of Japanese, Chinese, and American influences, creating flavours and dishes you won’t find anywhere else in Japan.
 Here are a few must-try dishes and highly-rated local restaurants where you can enjoy authentic Okinawan food.

-For us, one of the best Okinawa restaurants was a semi-hidden restaurant called Oshino in Chatan’s American Village.
-Here, each table is fixed with its own teppanyaki grill, where your food is cooked in front of you.
-They even give you a special spatula to cut and serve your meal onto your plate.
-The restaurant specialises in original versions of teppanyaki dishes.
+One of my favourite Okinawa restaurants is called Oshino in Chatan’s American Village.
+Here, each table has its own teppanyaki grill, where your food is cooked in front of you.

 Final thoughts on creating the perfect Okinawa itinerary